Chefs Notes

 Mirepoix

 Mirepoix is a combination of 2 parts onions, 1 part each celery and carrot.
 This combination is used extensively in French cooking to flavour soups and sauces.
-In Italian, this combination is known as soffritto not to be confused with Spanish and Portuguese sofrito which is a combination of onion, tomato, garlic and pepper.
+In Italian, this combination is known as soffritto, not to be confused with Spanish and Portuguese sofrito which is a combination of onion, tomato, garlic and pepper.

 Pan-Fry

-The style of cooking is most commonly used for cooking fish such as haddock, cod or trout.
+This style of cooking is most commonly used for cooking fish such as haddock, cod or trout.

 Pinch